Home Compare ETN vs HLMA.L

 Eaton Corporation vs Halma: Which Stock Looks Stronger in 2026?

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ETN: Russell 1000, HLMA.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (ETN: S&P 500, HLMA.L: STOXX 600).

-The result is anchored in profitability, but growth also reinforces the same direction.
-Halma plc leads by 12 points on the overall comparison score.
+The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
+Halma plc leads by 13 points on the overall comparison score.

 Trajectory Similarity